JupyterPhysSciLab/Documentation/README.md

    as a zip file and extract the `Examples` folder into the directory for this virtual environment.
-   5. To work with the software launch the jupyter notebook with the command `juptyer notebook`.
+   5. To work with the software launch the jupyter notebook with the command `jupyter lab` (for the complex user interface) or `juptyer notebook` (for the simplified user interface).
 This will launch a local jupyter server on your machine and open a page connected to it in your web browser (Chrome and Firefox work best).
    6. Open an example notebook to try things.
    7. After quiting the Jupyter notebook server you can exit the virtual environment with the command `exit`.